Don't Cry Out Loud (Melissa Manchester album)

-Don't Cry Out Loud is the title of the seventh album by Melissa Manchester.
+Don't Cry Out Loud is the seventh studio album by Melissa Manchester.
 It was released by Arista Records in October 1978.

 Background

 Most of the album's tracks were recorded with Leon Ware producing; Ware had expressed an interest in recording Manchester based on the singer's version of the Ware composition "I Wanna Be Where You Are" featured on the 1977 album release Singin'....
 The tracks Manchester recorded with Ware intended as the singer's 1978 album release - which Manchester planned to name Caravan - were all original material except "Bad Weather", a Stevie Wonder composition which had been a single for The Supremes in 1973.